Frequently asked questions about MAM and app protection

 The end user must sign into the app using their AAD account.

 What if I want to enable an app with Intune App Protection but it is not using a supported app development platform?

-The Intune SDK development team actively tests and maintains support for apps built with the native Android, iOS (Obj-C, Swift), Xamarin, Xamarin.Forms, and Cordova platforms.
+The Intune SDK development team actively tests and maintains support for apps built with the native Android, iOS/iPadOS (Obj-C, Swift), Xamarin, and Xamarin.Forms platforms.
 While some customers have had success with Intune SDK integration with other platforms such as React Native and NativeScript, we do not provide explicit guidance or plugins for app developers using anything other than our supported platforms.

-Does the Intune APP SDK support Microsoft Authentication Library (MSAL), or social accounts?
+Does the Intune APP SDK support Microsoft Authentication Library (MSAL)?

 What are the additional requirements to use the Outlook mobile app?